2022 NFL Draft: Jacksonville Jaguars select Travon Walker No 1 overall, Aidan Hutchinson and Jameson Williams to Detroit Lions

 Travon Walker completed his fascinating ascent as he was selected No 1 overall by the Jacksonville Jaguars at the 2022 NFL Draft in Las Vegas on Thursday night, beating out long-standing frontrunner Aidan Hutchinson.

-Heisman Trophy runner-up Hutchinson did not have to wait much longer to his name called, though, as the Detroit Lions wasted no time in snapping him up with the second overall pick.
+Heisman Trophy runner-up Hutchinson did not have to wait much longer for his name to be called, though, as the Detroit Lions wasted no time in snapping him up with the second overall pick.

 Detroit were later responsible for the first significant trade of the night, moving up from 32 to 12 via the Minnesota Vikings in order to secure Alabama wide receiver Jameson Williams.